Policies and Bylaws

-- student conferences and workshops organized under the auspices of a Science Atlantic committee;
+- Student conferences and workshops organized under the auspices of a Science Atlantic committee.

 Ineligible expenses include:

-- travel expenses to, or support for, functions of national societies or organizations;
+- Travel expenses to, or support for, functions of national societies or organizations.

-Guidelines for Preparing Conference Budgets
+Guidelines for Preparing Budgets for Conferences/Workshops

 When determining projected revenues and expenses for a student conference, keep the following guidelines in mind: